robinagandhi/swa/slides/lecture-4/include/design-for-software-se.md

 There are a couple more optimizations that can save us time by reducing the number of threats generated.

-First, if you are analyzing data flows within a single process space, i.e., the source and target processes are within the same virtual memory region managed by the operating system, don't worry about Tampering,  Information Disclosure, or Denial of Service threats for those interactions.
+First, if you are analyzing data flows within a single process space, i.e., the source and target processes are within the same virtual memory region, don't worry about Tampering,  Information Disclosure, or Denial of Service threats.
 Why?
-Well... if the source and target are in the same virtual memory space, a process cannot address concerns related to confidentiality, integrity, and availability.
+Well... if the source and target processes are in the same virtual memory space, they cannot address concerns related to confidentiality, integrity, and availability from each other.

 But, spoofing and elevation of privilege are both threats that can have cascading effects that can carry over beyond the limited context.
-So we cannot ignore them even within a single process space.
+So we cannot ignore them even for processes within a single process space.

-The second optimization suggests that we prioritize interactions that cross trust boundaries, which means that we should spend more time analyzing the threats related to interactions that cross a threat boundary.
+The second optimization suggests that we prioritize interactions that cross trust boundaries, which means that we should spend more time analyzing the threats related to interactions that cross a trust boundary.

 So on the previous slide, we would spend more time studying the interactions that cross the Internet Boundary.

 ## Significant reduction in number of threats to be analyzed